 Educational, vocational and school counselors make up another 275,800 people, while rehabilitation counselors account for 129,500 people.

-Social workers, who often work with a family in a mental health capacity but usually do not actually treat mental health concerns, account for over 642,000 jobs in the U.S. About 54 percent of jobs were in healthcare and social assistance industries, and 31 percent work for government.
+Social workers, who often work with a family in a mental health capacity, account for over 642,000 jobs in the U.S. About 54 percent of jobs were in healthcare and social assistance industries, and 31 percent work for government.
 While a bachelor’s degree is necessary for entry-level positions, a master’s degree in social work or a related field is necessary for some positions.
+There is a lot of conflicting data for how many licensed clinical social workers there are, but best estimates suggest that approximately 60 percent of social workers in the U.S. are licensed (e.g., carry a LCSW or similar credential).

 Their breakdown from 2008 looks like: